Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: Preliminaries

 \begin{definition}\cite{Nielsen2010} Suppose a measurement described by measurement operators $\{M_{m}|m=1,\,2,\,\ldots,\,d\}$ is performed upon a quantum system in the state $\vert \psi \rangle$.
 We define $E_{m} \equiv M^{\dag}_{m}M_{m}$, where $E_{m}$ is a positive operator such that $\sum_{m}E_{m}=I$.
 The operators $E_{m}$ are known as the Positive Operator-Valued Measure (POVM) elements associated with the measurement.
 The complete set $\{E_{m}\}$ is known as a POVM. \end{definition}

-In Ref. \cite{Divincenzo2003}, Divincenzo et al. gave the local distinguishability of four or fewer bipartite OPSs and the local distinguishability of three multipartite OPSs, which are shown as follows.
+In Ref. \cite{Divincenzo2003}, DiVincenzo et al. gave the local distinguishability of four or fewer bipartite OPSs and the local distinguishability of three multipartite OPSs, which are shown as follows.

-\begin{lemma}\cite{Divincenzo2003} Let S be a set of bipartite OPSs with four or fewer members in any dimension (that allows for this set of OPSs).
-The set S is distinguishable by local incomplete von Neumann measurements and classical communication. \end{lemma} \begin{lemma}\cite{Divincenzo2003} A set of any multipartite OPSs with three or fewer members are distinguishable by local incomplete von Neumann measurements and classical communication. \end{lemma}
+\begin{lemma}\cite{Divincenzo2003} Let $S$ be a set of bipartite OPSs with four or fewer members in any dimension (that allows for this set of OPSs).
+The set $S$ is distinguishable by local incomplete von Neumann measurements and classical communication. \end{lemma} \begin{lemma}\cite{Divincenzo2003} A set of any multipartite OPSs with three or fewer members is distinguishable by local incomplete von Neumann measurements and classical communication. \end{lemma}

 It should be noted that von Neumann measurement denotes projection measurement, which is a special POVM here.

 According to the vectors of the numbers of pairwise orthogonal relations, four tripartite OPSs can be classified into three categories \cite{XUHWYJ2025}, i.e., (4, 1, 1), (3, 2, 1) and (2, 2, 2).
 The local distinguishability of four tripartite OPSs is shown in the following Lemmas.